-a-curious-creature asked: Have you heard of Merlin Donald?
+a-curious-creature said: Have you heard of Merlin Donald?
 We had a very interesting lecture and tutorial on his work today, focusing on memetic culture, and the general consensus was 'why hasn't anyone thought of this before?'
 I haven't made up my mind yet- another lecture next week, and we're relating back to Dreyfus, Gehlen, Herder etc., but the central idea that homo erectus must have had something to facilitate a co-operative society and form a basis for the development of language is intuitively convincing.

 Yes I have!
 And for the benefit of those who haven’t I’ll rehash his ideas below.

 Merlin Donald gave us an interesting picture of how the mind could have evolved, and showed how the interplay of culture and biology sculpted it over the last 500,000 or so years.
 I wouldn’t call it an empirical theory as such, but the ideas are well-worth examining.

 He divides human cognitive evolution into four great epochs.

 Originally, hominids could only think in ‘episodic’ terms.
 This is the sort of thinking we see in great apes, and dolphins, and octopus.
 Their behaviour consists of short-term responses to the environment, lived entirely in the present.
 Remember though that in Donald’s terminology thinking refers only to conscious thought.
 So these hominids would still have been driven by instinct to act in the long term (like swallows instinctively migrating), but would never consciously have sat down and thought: we need to leave some of those berries on that bush so it’ll be there next year.